tomaspinho/ulinux-signing-server/README.md

 Create a `container_files/` folder or whichever name you chose and insert in it:

   - a copy of the devices' certificates CA folder, named `device_ca`
-  - a copy of the signing public key, named as `signing_pubkey.pem`
+  - a copy of the signing public key, named as `signing_pubkey.key`
   - a copy of the servers CA's certificate, named as `servers_ca.crt`

 This folder is used by the docker container to alter your images and insert any